percona/percona-server-mongodb-operator/docs/architecture/decisions/0003-integrate-percona-clustersync-for-mongodb.md

 - Imperative operations (`reset`, `finalize`) -- these are destructive/irreversible and should not be triggered by a declarative reconciliation loop.
 Users must exec into the PCSM container manually.
 May be revisited if PCSM adds safe idempotent variants.
 - Reverse synchronization -- PCSM does not support this upstream.
 Revisit when upstream adds support.
 - Multi-source or multi-target replication -- PCSM only supports single source/target pairs.
-- PMM integration -- may be added in a future iteration if monitoring of PCSM through PMM is needed.
 - Persistent Query Settings migration -- PCSM does not replicate Persistent Query Settings (MongoDB 8+).
 Migration requires manual export/import via `$querySettings` aggregation and `setQuerySettings` admin command after finalization.
 The operator will not automate this.

+### 1.3 Deferred (Future Iterations)

+- PMM integration -- may be added in a future iteration if monitoring of PCSM through PMM is needed.

 ---